 since 1999 Ordinary Member of the Academy of Sciences and Humanities Göttingen

-Reinhard Kratz is co-director of the Centrum Orbis Orientalis et Occidentalis – Centre for Oriental and Ancient Studies (CORO) at the University Göttingen and head of two long term projects funded by the Göttingen Academy of Sciences and Humanities: The Hebrew and Aramaic Lexicon of the Dead Sea Scrolls (Qumran Lexicon) and the Critical Edition of the Septuagint (Septuaginta-Unternehmen).
-Prof. Kratz is also the principle investigator in the cooperating German-Israeli project Scripta Qumranica Electronica funded by the German government and administered by the Deutsche Forschungsgemeinschaft (DFG).
+Reinhard Kratz is director of the Centrum Orbis Orientalis et Occidentalis – Centre for Oriental and Ancient Studies (CORO) at University Göttingen and head of two long term projects funded by the Academy: Hebrew and Aramaic Lexicon of the Dead Sea Scrolls (Qumran Lexicon, database project) and Critical Edition of the Septuagint (Septuaginta-Unternehmen).

 Major recent publications: